pactflow/katacoda-workshops/pactflow-getting-started-js/step7.md

-If you've made it this far, you should now have a basic understanding of how Pact and Pactflow work together to make it safe to release software into production quickly and reliably.
+If you've made it this far, you should now have a basic understanding of how Pact and PactFlow work together to make it safe to release software into production quickly and reliably.

 ## Next Steps?